Connecting Representative Periods in Energy System Optimization Models using Markov Transition Matrices: Transitions between Representative Periods

-\textbf{Fixing Variables:} To have a more conservative approach, the variables can be fixed for those time steps where the constraint is skipped.
-For the Ramp-Up example, one can define $p_{rp,k_0,g}$ using some pre-determined fixed output $FP_{rp,g}$.
-This, however, requires the modeler to have a priori knowledge about the value of each variable that should be fixed (i.e., know $FP_{rp,g}\;\forall g,rp$).
-In most cases, this is not practical.
-Example models with this method: \cite{brown_pypsa_2018}\footnote{ No RP-Framework ($RP=1$), method is selected by the user.}, \cite{wogrin_lego_2022}\footnote{ Fixing Variables if just one RP is solved, otherwise Cyclic Connection.}, ( \cite{gonzato_long_2021}, \cite{gabrielli_optimal_2018})\footnote{ In both models, edge values are restricted by additional \textit{inter-period} constraints over the full chronology, which 'fix' the edge values.}.
+\textbf{Fixed Initial Values:} To have a more conservative approach, initial values can be provided for those time steps at the edges of RPs.
+For the Ramp-Up example, one can fix $p_{\rp,k_1,g}$ using some pre-determined fixed output $\FP_{\rp,g}$, which the modeler has to provide.
+That means one needs $\FP_{\rp,g}\;\forall g\in\mathcal{G},\rp\in\mathcal{RP}$.
+In most cases, this is not practical, since the optimal boundary values are not known a priori.
+Example models using this method are listed in Table~\ref{tab:edgeMethods}: \cite{wogrin_lego_2022}, \cite{gonzato_long_2021}, \cite{brown_pypsa_2018}, \cite{schwele_unit_2020}, \cite{soares_siqueira_tulipa_2026}, \cite{pfenninger_calliope_2018}.